jdleesmiller/automated-ebs-snapshots-docker/README.md

 # `automated-ebs-snapshots` in Docker

-This is a minimal Dockerfile for the [automated-ebs-snapshots](https://github.com/skymill/automated-ebs-snapshots) tool.
+This is a minimal Dockerfile for the [automated-ebs-snapshots](https://github.com/skymill/automated-ebs-snapshots) utility.

 ## Usage

 The basic approach is:

 ```
-docker run --rm automated-ebs-snapshots --help
+docker run --rm overleaf/automated-ebs-snapshots --help
 ```

 For the command to be useful, you will need to pass in the region, AWS key ID and AWS secret access key.
 There are several equally good ways to do this: mount configuration file(s), or pass command line arguments or set environment variables.